Dual representations for quasiconvex compositions with applications to systemic risk measures: Convex and quasiconvex functions

-For a quasiconvex function, a suitable generalization of conjugation is possible by the so-called penalty function, which is defined in terms of the support function of the negative of sublevel sets.
+For a quasiconvex function, a suitable generalization of conjugation is possible by the so-called penalty function, which is defined in terms of the support function of sublevel sets.
 The precise definition is given next.